Measure the stair and purchase the stair railing

 Photo 2: Close-up

-Start by finding and marking studs.
-In order to be safe, stair rails must be anchored securely to the wood framing behind the drywall or plaster.
+To replace stair railing, start by finding and marking studs.
+In order to be safe, handrails for stairs must be anchored securely to the wood framing behind the drywall or plaster.
 Here are a few tips for locating the studs.
 Start by inspecting the skirt board to see if you can detect a pattern of nails that may indicate studs.
 Then use a stud finder to verify the locations.
 Most studs are 16 in. on center, so once you find one, you can try measuring horizontally to locate the next one.
 When you find a stud, mark it with a strip of masking tape (Photo 1).
 We used blue tape for photo clarity, but easy-to-remove (low tack) masking tape would be a better choice to avoid damaging the paint or wallpaper.
 Mark every stud along the stairs plus one beyond the top and bottom risers.
 You’ll decide later which ones to use.
 Studs aren’t always where you want them.
 If no stud is available at the top, use metal toggle anchors to mount the bracket under the short horizontal section of rail.
 If the wall ends close to the top or bottom step, you won’t be able to extend the rail.
 Instead simply return it to the wall.

 Cut the rail to length and fit the joint